 To fill your prescription, show your plan membership card at the network pharmacy you choose.
-When you show your plan membership card, the network pharmacy will automatically bill the plan for our share of your covered prescription drug cost.
-You will need to pay the pharmacy your share of the cost when you pick up your prescription.
+When you show your plan membership card, the network pharmacy will automatically bill the plan

 Section 8.2 What if you don't have your membership card with you?